 Important early map / birdseye view of Istanbul, from Braun & Hogenberg's monumental town book.

-This is the second state of the view, with the roundel at the right now including the Portrait of Murad III, the first edition being blank.
+In the first state of the view, is the roundel at the right blank.
+In the second edition a Portrait of Murad III is added.

 Georg Braun (1541-1622) was born and died in Cologne.
 His primary vocation was as Catholic cleric; he spent thirty-seven years as canon and dean at the church St. Maria ad Gradus, in Cologne.
 Braun was the chief editor of the Civitates orbis terrarum, the greatest book of town views ever published.
 His job entailed hiring artists, acquiring source material for the maps and views, and writing the text.
 In this role, he was assisted by Abraham Ortelius.
 Braun lived into his 80s, and he was the only member of the original team to witness the publication of the sixth volume in 1617.